StevenMHernandez/ESP32-CSI-Tool/README.md

 The following configurations are important for this project:

-1. `Serial flasher config > Default serial port` This port may not be correct if you have multiple ESP32s connected to your computer.
-Find the port by running the following comment: `ls /dev/cu.*` while the ESP32 is connected.
-The port should look something like the following: **/dev/cu.SLAB_USBtoUART**
-2. `Serial flasher config > Default baud rate > 1552000 baud` This allows more data to be transmitted on the Serial port
 3. `Serial flasher config > 'idf.py monitor' baud rate > Custom Baud Rate`
-4. `Serial flasher config > Custom baud rate value > 1552000`
+4. `Serial flasher config > Custom baud rate value > 1552000` This allows more data to be transmitted on the Serial port
-5. `Component config > ESP32-specific > UART console baud rate > 1552000`
+5. `Component config > Common ESP32-related > UART console baud rate > 1552000`
 6. `Component config > Wi-Fi > WiFi CSI(Channel State Information)` (Press space to select)
 5. `Component config > FreeRTOS > Tick rate (Hz) > 1000`
 7. `ESP32 CSI Tool Config > ****` all options in this menu can be specified per your experiment requirements.